Skip to content

 Voice Independence

-Maintaining the independence of each voice is a core principle of Baroque counterpoint.
-The engine ensures independence through three mechanisms:
+Maintaining independence between voices is a core principle of Baroque counterpoint.
+The engine sustains it through:

 Rhythmic Differentiation